danishzayan/StudentsShowcase/readme.md

 ## License 🛡️

-YourQuotes-App is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Students Showcase is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Project Admin 😎